Yask00/Cascading-Style-Sheets/CCS_Complete_Guide/ReadMe.md

         * `flex-basis` - will override width property
 * automatically applied to display flex: `flex-direction` (main axis) and `flex-wrap`
 * Applying the `z-index`  to `flex-items` (so the elements inside of the flex-container) will change the order of these items even if no position  property was applied.
+* `Absolute` flex-items have their widths based solely on flex, while `relative` flex items have their widths based on content size.

 ### Section 14 Grid
 * display `grid` turns element into grid `container` - `2 dimensional` vs `flex` `one dimention`